 Ray has had more than 35 years’ experience in corporate communications and media, with specific focus in the financial services sector.
 Before entering corporate communications he was deputy editor of The West Australian.
 Ray has previously been head of corporate affairs at HBOS Australia and BankWest, managing a team responsible for media relations, internal communications and an organisational philanthropic foundation across Australia.
 Additionally, Ray was directly involved in the sale and subsequent partial public float of BankWest, before managing the communications program for the Scheme of Arrangement through which the majority shareholder HBOS acquired the minority shareholding in BankWest.

-Tim is a business consultant with many years’ experience engaging and negotiating on behalf of clients in the corporate, government and not-for-profit sectors.
+Tim is a business and strategic governance consultant with many years’ experience engaging and negotiating on behalf of clients in the corporate, government and not-for-profit sectors.

 A former City of Fremantle councillor (2009-2013), Tim has worked on a range of activation projects, and was one of the driving forces behind Fremantle's recent revitalisation.
-He has particular experience in working with the State Government on planning, housing and liquor licensing issues.
+He has particular experience in working with the State Government on planning, housing, energy and liquor licensing issues.

-As Special Counsel, Tim brings to Cannings Purple an ability to effectively analyse complex issues and deliver solutions that are practical and effective.
+As Account Manager, Tim brings to Cannings Purple an ability to effectively analyse complex issues and deliver outcomes based solutions that are practical and effective.

 Renee is a government relations adviser and corporate communications strategist with close to 20 years’ communications experience.
 She has provided strategic government relations and community engagement advice and support across a range of industries including resources, agriculture, health and land development.

 Before joining Cannings Purple, Renee worked in communications and community engagement within the WA Public Sector, including time as an adviser to a former Health Minister.